Keep reading this blog to learn:

 - Growth in the amount of link clicks leading to conversions

 By choosing a specific KPI, you will make it easy to track and assess your progress.
-If there are no criteria, it will be very difficult to tell how you’re doing and if you are on track to reach your goal.
+If you don’t have criteria to keep track of your goal, you’ll have a harder time knowing what you’re doing well and if you’re going to achieve your goal on time.

 Therefore, making your SMART goal measurable will keep you motivated in your progress and increase your excitement for achieving your goal.